 Rob Vanhoff, M.A.

 Rob teaches courses on 2nd Temple Period, Rabbinic Literature, Judaism, Koine Greek, and Aramaic.
 He has delivered papers at conferences for both Evangelical Theological Society and the Society of Biblical Literature.
-He serves at Heart of Messiah Ministries in Spokane Valley.
 Rob holds two degrees from the University of Washington: MA, Comparative Religion (2005) and BA, Near Eastern Languages & Civilization, with a minor in Music (2003).